-6. During the semester in which a student intends to graduate, a degree check & the appropriate forms must be submitted to the Academic Counselor.
+During the semester in which a student intends to graduate, a degree check & the appropriate forms must be submitted to the Academic Advisor.
 Check class schedule for dates.

-SOCIOLOGY MAJOR : Sociology majors are required & expected to complete 34 sch in Sociology of which 16 sch must include the following list of 5 required core courses.
+SOCIOLOGY MAJOR: Sociology majors are required & expected to complete 34 sch in Sociology of which 16 sch must include the following list of required 5 core courses.
 The remaining 6 courses must be selected from the list below that.
+Students must also complete COSC 1335

-CORE COURSES: 15 hours.
+CORE COURSES: (Sixteen credit hours)